 Some pet owners may look at cat insurance as just another monthly expense they don't need.
-But they are missing out on so many benefits they can receive from having an insurance policy for their cat.
+But they are missing out on so many benefits they can receive from having a policy for their cat.

 Anyone who owns a pet and wants to provide them with the care they need at all times should consider buying a pet insurance policy.
 If you think that your pet may require expensive medical care in the future and are unsure about how you will afford to pay for it, cat insurance can provide you with peace of mind.

 There are plans out there designed for every type of pet owner, and every type of budget.
 While the more affordable plans may not offer as much coverage, you will still be able to save money on the most common types of injury and illness care.

 And, if you are unable to get pet insurance because your cat has a preexisting condition, or you are unable to find a policy you are happy with, it's still possible to ensure against potential problems.
 You can do this by opening a high-interest savings account and self-insuring against high vet bills all on your own.

 How Do I Get Cat Insurance?